divyanshchoubisa/Machine-Learning-Project-Library/README.md

 # Machine-Learning-Project-Library
-Here are my machine learning projects.
+Here are some of my machine learning projects.